-Minimum Slab on grade construction to have a minimum R-10 vertical foundation and horizontal perimeter under slab insulation per 2012 IECC.
-A Standards minimum 6 mil or greater vapor barrier to be required under slab.
-2x6 exterior wall assemblies insulated to a minimum of R-20.
-Roof assembly to have minimum 12" energy heel trusses and insulated to a Minimum minimum of R-49.
-Rim/band joists to be insulated to the same R-value Standards as the exterior walls.
-All assemblies must be constructed to the higher of the SDHDA minimum, local adopted code or the current state adopted IRC/IBC if no local code exists.
-All party walls and common walls containing at least 3.5" of sound 10 points attenuation insulation.
-10 points Light weight concrete or Gypcrete surfacing on floors.
-Spe cial and Accessib ole Design Features: All projects containing more than 4 units must be compliant with Section 504 under the Rehabilitation Act of 1973.
+Minimum Standards Multifamily rental project of 16-47 units must have at least one Section 504 compliant playground area.
+Projects of 48 or more units, must have at least two Section 504 compliant playground areas.
+A basketball court, skate park or other like area approved by SDHDA would also qualify as a second playground.
+Three play components are required per playground area with a minimum of one ground level play component on an accessible route.
+If additional types of ground level play components are incorporated each type must be on an accessible route.
+This requirement does not apply to senior units or projects with only zero and 1 bedroom units.
+Minimum Standards The project must have permanent signage installed with Equal Housing Opportunity and ADA logos and the identification of the developer and South Dakota Housing Development Authority.
+This requirement does not apply to single family housing.
+Minimum Standards All projects containing more than 4 units must be compliant with Section 504 under the Rehabilitation Act of 1973.
 All other housing must meet the requirements of the Fair Housing Act.
 Rehabilitation of multifamily housing containing 15 or more units and costing at least 75% of replacement cost must also meet Section 504.
 If the rehabilitation involves fewer than 15 units or the cost is less than 75% of the replacement cost of the completed facility and the recipient has not made 5% of its units in the development accessible to and usable by individuals with disabilities, then the requirements of 24 C.F.R.
-Minimum 8.23(b) - Other Alterations apply.
-Under this section, alterations to Standards dwelling units shall, to the maximum extent feasible, be made readily accessible to and usable by individuals with disabilities.
+8.23(b) - Other Alterations apply.
+Under this section, alterations to dwelling units shall, to the maximum extent feasible, be made readily accessible to and usable by individuals with disabilities.
 If alterations to single elements or spaces of a dwelling unit, when considered together, amount to an alteration of a dwelling unit, the entire unit shall be made accessible.
-Alteration of an entire unit is considered to be when at least all of the following individual elements are replaced: renovation of whole kitchens, or at least replacement of kitchen cabinets: and renovation of the bathroom, it at least bathtub or shower is replaced or added, or a toilet and flooring is replaced; and replacement of entrance door jambs.
-Up to 15 points will be awarded for projects that create additional accessible units for individuals with mobility and/or sensory impairments.
-A minimum of one additional unit must be added above 5 points the federal minimum requirements.
-Accessible units shall to the maximum extent feasible and subject to reasonable health and safety requirements, be distributed throughout projects and sites and shall be available in a sufficient range of sizes and amenities so that a qualified individual with handicaps' choice of living arrangements is, as a whole, 10 points comparable to that of other persons eligible for housing assistance under the same program.
-This shall not be construed to require provision of an elevator in any multifamily housing project solely for the purpose of permitting location of accessible units above or below the 4E mainte accessible grade level.
-15 points Total Percent of Accessible Units 5 points - 5.00% to 10.00% 10 points - 10.01% to 15.00% 15 points - 15.01% to 20.00%
+Alteration of an entire unit is considered to be when at least all of the following individual elements are replaced: renovation of whole kitchens, or at least replacement of kitchen cabinets: and renovation of the bathroom, if at least bathtub or shower is replaced or added, or a toilet and flooring is replaced; and replacement of entrance door jambs.
+5 points Up to 15 points will be awarded for projects that create additional accessible units for individuals with mobility and/or sensory impairments.
+Mobility units must be added at a 2:1 ratio to the sensory units.
+A minimum of one additional unit must be added above the federal minimum requirements.
+Accessible units shall to the maximum extent feasible and subject to reasonable health and safety requirements, be distributed throughout projects and sites and shall be available in a sufficient range of sizes and 10 points amenities so that a qualified individual with handicaps' choice of living arrangements is, as a whole, comparable to that of other persons eligible for housing assistance under the same program.
+This shall not be construed to require provision of an elevator in any multifamily housing project solely for the purpose of permitting location of accessible units above or below the accessible grade level.
+15 points Total Percent of Accessible Units 5 points - Above minimum requirements to 10.00% 10 points - 10.01% to 15.00% 15 points - 15.01% to 20.00%